PowerOfM/repkg/readme.md

 While you are welcome to change files directly in the `.rpkg/` folder, it is preferred to load a package, make changes, and then unload or switch to another package.

+## faqs
-## why is this not tested?!?!
+- **why is this not tested?!?!**
-well it works on my machine.
+  + well it works on my machine.

-No but seriously, it's working for me across multiple environments.
+  + No but seriously, it's working for me across multiple environments.
 If that's not good enough, PRs are always welcome!
+- **why is this called replace-pkg in npm?**
+  + cuz npm wouldn't let me use rpkg, even tho it isn't being used.

 ## alternatives
 - `make`: if you have experience with it, GNU Make is probably going to be the most powerful and versatile solution